Dushman (TV series)

 Dushman is a 2022 Pakistani drama television series first broadcast on PTV Home as a part of night primetime programming.
-It is written by Ali Moeen, directed by Abdullah Badini, and produced by Zeeshan Ahmed under banner Mont Blanc Entertainment.
+It is written by Ali Moeen, directed by Abdullah Badini, and produced by Zeeshan Ahmed under the Mont Blanc Entertainment banner.
 The series has an ensemble cast of Nadia Afgan, Saman Ansari, Feroza Muhammad, Nayyar Ejaz, Hassan Niazi, Sabeeka Imam, Ayub Khoso and Naila Jaffri in her last on-screen appearance.

 Plot

 There is a generation of adversity between the states of Rajkot and Malikgar.
 In this bloodshed game, all the male heirs have been murdered and then the feuding matriarchs fight for revenge.
 Waris and Sassi, the children of these matriarchs fall for each other and marry secretly.
-However, when Mai Lali of Rajkot learns of this, he murders Waris.
-Waris's pregnant wife and Mai's daughter, Sassi seeks shelter with the Maliks as she wants to hand over her unborn to Waris' family.
+However, when Mai Lali of Rajkot learns of this, she murders Waris.
+Waris's pregnant wife and Mai's daughter, Sassi seeks shelter with the Maliks as she wants to hand over her unborn child to the family of her late spouse.
 Enraged by her brother's murder, Sohni returns from abroad and sets a trap for the last heir of the enemies, Mai Laali's son Zain.